pspolar

 -Rwest/east/south/north[/zmin/zmax][+r][+uunit]

 Specify the region of interest.
 Note: If using modern mode and -R is not provided, the region will be set based on previous plotting commands.
 If this is the first plotting command in the modern mode levels and -R is not provided, the region will be automatically determined based on the data in table (equivalent to using -Ra).
-(See full description) (See cookbook information).
+(See full description) (See technical reference).

 The region may be specified in one of several ways: